mdaverde/kernel-modules-rust/README.md

 - [proc_iter.ko](./proc_iter) - logs attributes of every `task_struct` (except `swapper/0`) currently running
 - [mem_layout.ko](./mem_layout) - summarizes memory layout of the running kernel

+`mod_template/` is meant to be a starting template for future modules

 ## To run a specific module

 This project uses [just](https://github.com/casey/just) and [zx](https://github.com/google/zx) for project-wide task management but the instructions below should not require extra deps to run a specific module.